pubky/mainline/mainline-next/docs/prototype-plan.md

 Implement one narrow vertical slice at a time:

 1. A dedicated Mio reactor with bounded admission and cooperative scheduling.
-2. Bootstrap and health reporting.
+2. Bootstrap and health reporting, including secure import and export of bootstrap nodes, non-blocking custom DNS bootstrap names, configurable IPv4 binding, and identity and connectivity diagnostics.
-3. A low-level mutable GET stream exposing validated network events.
+3. A low-level mutable GET stream exposing validated network events and supporting the optional BEP 44 `more_recent_than` sequence.
 4. A high-level GET stream deriving estimates only from the low-level stream.
 5. Adaptive settling and evidence-based early completion.
 6. Low-level mutable PUT events and high-level publication conclusions.